slerman12/Help-me/Philosophy/Fire.md

 Unlike fission, fusion<!-- (the sun's fire, undergoing fusion rather than combustion, is quite often heavy water)-->, and unrenewable energy sources, "fire" in the primitive sense of our ancestor-paleolithic days in nature, is, vaporized regular H20, with no-neutrons, water (enchanted) by the power of electrons.
 With residue and sustainable levels of CO2 that the trees can breathe.

 That's, often, fire!

+That reconfiguring swarm of electrons keeps the reaction going.
+It's why it feels hot and why the hydrogens and oxygens are energized to bond in the first place, where for example ordinary atmospheric hydrogen and oxygen might not, or for that matter water.
+Water at room temperature is pretty good at shutting those electrons down.
+So is CO2 for that matter.

 <!--
 That’s fire!
 Or maybe the whole sum is fire, and "heavy water" should be renamed something else and only something else.